It kinda sorta happened like this.

 Then came the item too big for the bag, so Blackwell made White turn round while he got out the big surprise: Jack’s very first 4-track Teac A-2340SX reel-to-reel machine (“ze bebeh,” White called it), the very same 4-track White would revisit to use for making Boarding House Reach.

 Boarding House Reach.
 Three little words.
 Jaunty little flow.
-And a story behind the title: TMR artist and contributor to White’s solo work, Lillie Mae, had stopped by to overdub some fiddle parts on a country track, and when White reached past her to press record on the machine, he said, “Pardon my boarding house reach.”
-Lillie Mae was like, “…What?”
-Following what may well have been an explanation of the obscure phrase, she told him, “You should name your album that.”
-Dude.
+And a story behind the title: TMR artist and contributor to White’s solo work, Lillie Mae, had stopped by to overdub some fiddle parts on a country track, and when White reached past her to press record on the machine, he said, “‘Pardon my boarding house reach.'”
+Lillie Mae was like, “Wait…what?”
+Following what may well have been an explanation of the obscure phrase (“I’m not sleeping.
+I’m inspecting the inside of my eyelids…”), she told him, “You should name your album that.”

 You know what’s goin’ down, especially after your Austin Music Minute maven’s ceaseless rambling.